digitalocean/digitalocean-cloud-controller-manager/README.md

 ### DO load-balancer entry port restrictions

 For technical reasons, the ports 50053, 50054, and 50055 cannot be used as load-balancer entry ports (i.e., the port that the load-balancer listens on for requests).
-Trying to use one of the affected ports as service port causes a _422 entry port is invalid_ HTTP error response to be returned by the DO API (and surfaced as a Kubernetes event).
+Trying to use one of the affected ports as a service port causes a _422 entry port is invalid_ HTTP error response to be returned by the DO API (and surfaced as a Kubernetes event).

-The solution is to change the service port to a different, non-conlicting one.
+The solution is to change the service port to a different, non-conflicting one.

 ## Development